Hockomock Y fundraising drive for food initiative launched through challenge grant by Foxboro couple

 To learn more about the challenge and donate, visit www.hockymca.org/spier-challenge.

-Since the pandemic started, when the Y’s doors were closed in March, the Hockomock YMCA began providing food for people in need and providing emergency child care for essential personnel.
+Since the Y’s doors were closed in March, it has provided food for people in need and emergency child care for essential personnel.

 Every Wednesday, the YMCA has provided free family-size grocery bags valued at $50 each at their branches in Foxboro, North Attleboro and Franklin to anyone in need.

-The Hockomock YMCA has also been working with school nutrition departments and community partners to ensure children and families have grab and go meals for breakfast and lunch while schools have been closed and through the summer months.
+The YMCA has also been working with school nutrition departments and community partners to ensure children and families have grab-and-go meals for breakfast and lunch while schools have been closed and through the summer months.

 As of Aug.
 7, 152,000 meals and 15,623 grocery bags have been provided to people in the local communities the YMCA serves.